 From the example above we can see that each expression from the users has the intent to take some action.

 Along with the Intent, it’s necessary to extract the parameters of actions from the phrase.
-In the previous example with ‘asian food’ words ‘nearby’ or ‘near me’ correspond to the current location of the user.
+In the previous example with ‘asian food’, the words ‘nearby’ or ‘near me’ correspond to the current location of the user.

 Parameters, also called entities, often belong to a particular type.
-Examples of entities types that are commonly supported in language understanding systems are:
+Examples of entity types that are commonly supported in language understanding systems are:

 - Enumeration (predefined list of named things)

-Here are the basic representations of the Intent, Entities, Parameters as well as Sessions and Contexts which we will discuss later.
+Here are the basic representations of the Intent, Entities and Parameters, as well as Sessions and Contexts which we will discuss later.

 A Session usually represents one conversation from beginning to end.
-An example of one session is when you order the flight you start from: ‘I need a flight to London’ (the intent), then through subsequent interactions (questions and answers) you get the information about a booked flight and finish the interaction.
+An example of one session is when you order a flight from your starting point: ‘I need a flight to London’ (the intent), then through subsequent interactions (questions and answers) you get the information about a booked flight and finish the interaction.

-For storing the intermediate states and parameters from previous expressions during the dialogue we usually use context.
-We can think about context as a shared basket that we carry through the whole session and use it as short term memory.
-For example, during the flight booking chat we can store the intent BookFlight in a context and subsequently add other parameters (like, , or ) from the conversation once we get them from the user).
+For storing the intermediate states and parameters from previous expressions during the dialogue we usually use Context.
+We can think about context as a shared basket that we carry through the whole session and use as short term memory.
+For example, during the flight booking chat, we can store the intentin a context and subsequently add other parameters (like , , or ) from the conversation once we get them from the user.